arpadHegedus/sass-styler/README.md

 #### frexp

-Returns a two-element list containing the normalized fraction and exponent of number
+Returns a two-element list containing the set-stylesd fraction and exponent of number

 ##### Parameters